-Our product portfolio and clinical pipeline contain ten distinct modalities, and our drug discovery scientists are exploring three additional approaches.
+Our product portfolio and clinical pipeline contain ten distinct modalities, and our drug discovery scientists are exploring two additional approaches.

 The biotech industry ushered in a new era of protein-based medicines that can be made through the marriage of science and the molecular machinery of cells.
 The first biotech drugs were genetically engineered versions of human proteins—large molecules far too intricate to assemble through chemical processes.
 Today, protein engineers can reconfigure nature’s building blocks to design innovative structures that fight disease in a more sophisticated manner.